ipoogleduck/Giggles/README.md

 # Giggles
-Giggles will randomly giggle every once and a while (not ready for use)
+Giggles will randomly giggle every once in a while (not ready for use)

 <div align="center">